This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 This

-I know we all think of air fryers being used for making some seriously tasty snacks, but have you ever considered using them for your holiday main course?
+We all think of air fryers being used to make delicious snacks, but have you ever considered using them for your holiday main course?

 It makes perfect sense!
 You don’t have to turn on the oven, you don’t have to dirty up extra roasting pans (causing you more dishes at the end of the night,) and the